WebAssembly/component-model/design/mvp/CanonicalABI.md

     case EventCode.TASK_CANCELLED:
       return [SuspendResult.CANCELLED]
 ```
+If a non-`async`-typed function export that has not yet returned a value
+transitively calls `thread.yield`, it returns immediately without blocking
+(instead of trapping, as with other possibly-blocking operations like
+`waitable-set.poll`).
+This is because, unlike other built-ins, `thread.yield`
+may be scattered liberally throughout code that might show up in the transitive
+call tree of a synchronous function call.

 Even though `yield_until` passes `lambda: True` as the condition it is waiting
 for, `yield_until` does transitively peform a `Thread.suspend` which allows
 the embedder to nondeterministically switch to executing another thread.